 Priority is given to heritage of national significance which needs conservation work and heritage places of national significance where conservation work is planned and could be improved through extra funding.

-While all eligible projects will be considered, the priorities for funding for the 2019 round are
+While all eligible projects will be considered, priorities for funding for the 2021 round are:

 Private owners can apply for funding

 You can apply to the fund if you are a private owner of a heritage property.
 Your conservation project must also meet the eligibility requirements below.

 You cannot apply to the fund if you are eligible to apply to the Lottery Grants Board Te Puna Tahua - for example incorporated societies, charitable trusts, companies with charitable status.
 Public sector agencies such as government departments, Crown entities, state-owned enterprises, local authorities, local authority trading enterprises also cannot apply to the fund.

 What types of properties are eligible for funding?